nielsyh/Ramp-score/README.md

 # RAMP-SCORE

 RAMP-SCORE is a python implementation of the ramp-score used in solar forecasting.
-This implementation is based on the paper 'Towards a standardized procedure to assess solar forecast accuracy:A new ramp and time alignment metric' by Vallence et al. (2017).
+This implementation is based on the paper 'Towards a standardized procedure to assess solar forecast accuracy: A new ramp and time alignment metric' by Vallence et al. (2017).

 ## Usage:

 get_ramp_score(ref_ls, model_ls, avg_mins=60, sens = 80, name='Compete', plot=True)
-### input:
+### Input:
 - forecast reference list (list of observed values)

 - forecast model list (list of predicted values)